abraham5059/-Basic-Analytics_Practice/README.md

     most action towards reducing wealth inequality.
 Whereas, the districts of Ridge & Haarvos are of least concern for the time being.

+  - Addressing data preconceptions such as, GDP correlates towards wealth inequality *( in this particular case, he data shows while districts like Haarvos has low GDP, Its Gini Coefficent is actually pretty equal at 28.90.
+This is because most people living and working within the same income levels while having little or no major properties or economic disparity.
+The opposite is true when some districts with the high GDP have the highest levels of wealth inequality because the way of life of some citizens are far outpaced by multi-million ₳ revenue generating businesses and properties.)*

+  - despite Avalon City Centre and Trasselgar having the highest GDP’s in the city, they also have a high disproportion of wealth and need to allocate government resources to address the issue for lower income residents.

+  - North Avalon, Alvalon City Centre & Trasselgar are the 3 main districts that need most attention towards.

+### Conclusion:

+Using simple data tools and applying effective data analysis can be used to help stakeholders strategize a project to develop plans for mitigating wealth inequality within the city.

+### thank you